aweiteka/UATFramework/README.md

 1. Familiarize yourself with [Behave documentation](http://pythonhosted.org/behave/)
 1. Understand how the examples work in this repo.
-1. Make a copy of the configuration file and customize: `cp uat.template uat.cfg`
+1. Make a copy of the configuration file and customize: `cp uat.cfg.sample uat.cfg`
-1. Create an `ansible_inventory` file for any hosts remote commands are run on: `cp ansible_inventory.template ansible_inventory`
+1. Create an `ansible_inventory` file for any hosts remote commands are run on: `cp ansible_inventory.sample ansible_inventory`
 1. Install python dependencies: `[sudo] pip install -r requirements.txt`
 1. Execute tests (assumes current working directory is base of this repo)
   * Run them all (very unusual): `behave`
   * Run a specific feature file (common): `behave features/myfile.feature`
   * Run specific scenario(s) by keyword (great for debugging): `behave -n <scenario_keyword>`
   * add `--dry-run` to see output but don't execute

+## Writing your first test

+1. Always start with a feature.
+This is a great time to freely think like a user and the end goal.
+Consider pairing up with a colleague and write the feature in 30 minutes.
+1. Run the feature you just wrote: `behave features/mynew.feature`
+1. Copy the output into a steps file.
+Some of these are already covered in existing steps.
+Keep them organized by target application.
+1. Delete redundant steps and re-word your feature lines as necessary.
+If a step is not implemented, fail it with `assert False` until it's implemented.
+1. Build up the steps files to support the feature.
+Get it green.
+1. Check in the feature and get into a CI job right away.
+Watch it fail, fix, rinse, repeat.

 ### Debugging
 By default debug print statements are captured with all stdout and stderr also.
 This makes debugging difficult.
 Pass argument `--no-capture` when running Behave to view debug statements.
 For stderr pass in `--no-capture-stderr`.